How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 • A belief that the job begins with changing “how people think” about what is possible at Indiana.[10]

 That very last belief is at the core of force multiplying.
-Force multipliers are excellent at getting things done, but even more than that, the thing that makes them exceptional is that they also make everyone around them raise their game.
+Force multipliers are excellent at getting things done, but what makes them exceptional is that they also raise everyone around them.

 The System: “Production Over Potential”